trailbot/client/README.md

 # [Trailbot](https://trailbot.io) Client <sup><sub><sup><sub>DEVELOPER PREVIEW</sub></sup></sub></sup>

-TrailBot tracks changes in your servers' files and logs and triggers smart policies.
+__Trailbot tracks files and logs in your servers__, triggers [__Smart Policies__](https://github.com/trailbot/client/wiki/Smart-Policies) upon __tampering__ and generates an __immutable audit trail__ of everything happening to them.

-[Smart Policies](https://github.com/trailbot/client/wiki/Smart-Policies) are simple scripts that receive notifications every time a watched file changes.
+[Smart Policies](https://github.com/trailbot/client/wiki/Smart-Policies) are simple scripts that get called every time a tracked file changes.
 They trigger actions such as emailing someone, rolling files back or even shutting the system down.

-TrailBot has three components:
+Trailbot has three components:
 + [__Watcher__](https://github.com/trailbot/watcher): a server daemon that monitors your files and logs, registers file events and enforces [smart policies](https://github.com/trailbot/client/wiki/Smart-Policies).
 + [__Client__](https://github.com/trailbot/client): (this repository) desktop app for managing watchers, defining policies and reading file events.
 + [__Vault__](https://github.com/trailbot/vault): a backend that works as a relay for the watcher's settings and the server events.

 # Why Trailbot?

+Current security solutions are based on an obsolete paradigm: building walls and fences.
+Companies advertise their overcomplicated perimeter security systems as if they were impenetrable.
+But even so, we hear everyday about cyber security breaches at even the largest corporations.

+Moreover, they will not protect you at all from internal breaches and insider threats.
+Furthermore, most data resides nowadays in the cloud, where walls, border and fences fade and blur.

+With Trailbot, you can rest assured of the integrity of your data, being it a system log or any other important file.
+It doesn't matter if an outsider got access to your systems or an insider decided to go rogue—__you are now in control__.

 # Installation